 I talked to each company’s sales staff to complete my research.
 After collecting all complaints, files, and reviews, I asked tough questions about their failure to meet customer expectations.

 Many companies will simply ignore negative reviews.
 Others will explain that they have incorporated feedback and improved their operations.

 This was the last step that separated the average and the exceptional.

 My Rating Criteria

 Four key aspects influenced my selection for the best registered agent to represent your North Carolina LLC.

 #1: I Checked the Services and Features

-The company’s service menu was the first and most important factor that I evaluated.
-Other factors such as cost and ease of use, customer support, etc. don’t really matter if a company doesn’t offer the required services that North Carolina registered agents expect.
+The company’s available services and features were the first things that I evaluated.
+Other factors, such as cost and ease of use, customer support, etc., don’t really matter if a company doesn’t offer the required services that North Carolina registered agents expect.
 I reviewed the different companies as a shopper and consumer would.